-District incident totals include automatic aid responses to areas located outside of TVF&R's jurisdictional boundary.
-Incident totals do not include move-ups to TVF&R stations by TVF&R crews, or incidents that occurred within TVF&R's jurisdictional boundary with a response by automatic aid agencies only (no response by TVF&R crews).
+District incident totals include automatic aid responses to incidents located outside of TVF&R's jurisdictional boundary.
+Incident totals do not include move-ups to TVF&R stations by TVF&R crews, Mobile Integrated Healthcare, inter-facility transports, or incidents that occurred within TVF&R's jurisdictional boundary with a response by automatic aid agencies only (no response by TVF&R crews).

-The District experienced a 11.9% increase in call volume in 2016 (which includes incidents since July 1, 2016 for District 2 and Newberg), while the Incident Type trends within the dataset remained largely consistent.
-The District continues to experience low numbers of working fires, while the majority of the call volume centers on emergency medical services (EMS), fire, explosion and general service calls.
+The District experienced a 13.1% increase in call volume in 2017.
+This is the first full year of including incidents that occurred in District 2 and Newberg (services in these areas began July 1, 2016).
+The addition of these areas accounts for roughly 5% of the overall increase.
+The Incident Type trends within the dataset remain consistent with the majority of the call volume centering on emergency medical services (EMS) at almost 70% of the total calls.
 Focused code enforcement, prevention efforts, and educational campaigns continue to influence call volume, while the District also recognizes the impacts of modern fire-protection systems and building technologies that are present in a large portion of the District's building inventory.